 Lord God, whose blessed Son our Savior gave his body to be whipped and his face to be spit upon: Give us grace to accept joyfully the sufferings of the present time, confident of the glory that shall be revealed; through Jesus Christ your Son our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.This morning's Gospel takes us to a pivotal moment, an inexorable point events are locked in, and destinies become fixed:

 A deep scene is unfolding as Saint John, the beloved disciple of God, hears his Master uncover the conspiracy.
-Ten of the Apostles are instantly thrown into a tangle of anxiety while the eleventh was now doubtlessly experiencing a surge of fear and adrenaline as his plan is unmasked and exposed to all.
-Even the youngest of the band was now in a moment of self-examination.
-Jesus would answer all of their questions in a moment.
+Eleven of the Apostles are instantly thrown into a tangle of anxiety while the twelfth was now doubtlessly experiencing a surge of fear and adrenaline as his plan is unmasked and exposed to all.
+Even the youngest of the band was now immeshed in self-examination.
+Jesus would momentarily answer all of their questions.

-The sop, a piece of the hard unleavened bread made soft by wine perhaps, was handed to the man from Kerioth.
+The sop, a hard piece of unleavened bread softened by wine perhaps, was handed to the man from Kerioth.
 In the unseen realm of this moment, the sop hit Judas' hand with all of the force of a firing pin striking a primer cap.
 The Holy Spirit which had once rested upon this man was gone, and Lucifer himself entered him.
 At once, any fellowship he may have enjoyed with The Christ was irrevocably severed.
 He was now compelled by the command of God to depart and set his plan into motion.

 Many have offered up theories as to why.
 Judas did as he did.
-I've no intention of doing that in this space.Yet it is important to remember that there would be two betrayals over the next several hours.
+For now, I won't offer my opinions on that here.
+Still it is important to remember that there would be two betrayals over the next several hours.
 Each would have completely different outcomes.

-Lent, and Holy Week, compel us to look deep into the mirror.
+Lent, and Holy Week both compel us to look deep into the mirror.
 It demands that we too ask, "Is it me Lord?"